ValDiachuk/cucumber_second_project_5/README.md

-For this project I created BDD Framework (Behavior Driven Development).
+For this project I created BDD Framework.
 I used Java as a programming language and Maven as a build tool.
 Maven comes with easy folder stracture that help keep all my classes organized.
 Also Maven has pom.xml file, where I stored all plugins, goals,